 Check with your doctor:

-- If the medicine stops working as well as it did when you first started using it.
-This may mean that you are in danger of becoming dependent on the medicine.
-Do not try to get better pain relief by increasing the dose.
+- If your migraine headaches are worse than they were before you started using this medicine, or your headache medicine stops working as well as it did when you first started using it.
+This may mean that you are in danger of becoming dependent on the headache medicine.
+Do not try to get better relief by increasing the dose.

-- If you are having headaches more often than you did before you started taking this medicine.
-This is especially important if a new headache occurs within 1 day after you took your last dose of this medicine, headaches begin to occur every day, or a headache continues for several days in a row.
-This may mean that you are dependent on the medicine.
+- If your migraine headaches are occurring more often than they did before you started using this medicine.
+This is especially important if a new headache occurs within 1 day after you took your last dose of headache medicine, or if you are having headaches every day.
+This may mean that you are dependent on the headache medicine.
 Continuing to take this medicine will cause even more headaches later on.
 Your doctor can give you advice on how to relieve the headaches.